AnthonyEdmonds/govuk-laravel/docs/components/header.md

 ]
 ```

-For conditional navigation provide a keyed array as the value, with a `route` key and other setting keys:
+For conditional navigation you may provide a keyed array as the value, with a `route` key and other setting keys:

 ```php
 [